Software Development Outsourcing: A 5-Step Successful Strategy

 Type of project

-Software development projects include frontend, backend, full stack, web-based, and desktop apps.
+Software development projects include frontend, backend, full stack, web-based, desktop, and mobile application development.

-- Frontend development – developers create functional and visually enhanced user interfaces.
+- Frontend development – highly-skilled developers create functional and visually enhanced user interfaces.

 - Full-stack development – includes both frontend and backend development